-The Bachelor of Science in Funeral Service curriculum at Mid-America College of Funeral Service is designed to provide the needed education to meet the prerequisites for licensure and employment in funeral service.
+The Funeral Service Bachelor of Science Degree curriculum at Mid-America College of Funeral Service is designed to provide the needed education to meet the prerequisites for licensure and employment in funeral service.
 It fulfills the requirements of accreditation and approval agencies.
 The curriculum offers both theoretical and practical fundamentals of funeral service.
-The program is offered in academic quarters, with each quarter consisting of eleven weeks of study.
-The program is developed with the input of successful professionals, ensuring exceptional career relevance, and designed to impart real-world knowledge and skills
+The program is

 This program is designed to provide graduates of non-funeral service disciplines who wish to move into funeral service and embalming with the education needed meet the prerequisites for licensure and employment in funeral service.
-It fulfills the requirements of accreditation and approval agencies
+It fulfills the requirements of accreditation and approval agencies.

-The curriculum fulfills the requirements of all accreditation regulations and is a blend of theoretical and practical fundamentals of the funeral profession, as well as the liberal arts
+The curriculum fulfills the requirements of all accreditation regulations and is a blend of theoretical and practical fundamentals of the funeral profession, as well as the liberal arts.